vobyjs/voby/README.md

 #### `createObservable`

 This function creates a new observable.
+It's just an alias for `$`.

 [Read upstream documentation](https://github.com/fabiospampinato/oby#usage).